 If you or a loved one has suffered injuries in a truck collision, you may want the assistance of an attorney from our law firm.
 At Berger and Green, our team has 40 years of experience representing victims of negligence, including car accident victims.

-Eligibility for Compensation After a Truck Collision
+Eligibility for Compensation After a Truck Collision in Indiana, PA

 - Truck driver: Driving unsafely by speeding, failing to signal, operating the vehicle while drowsy, and other negligent actions can make the truck driver liable for your collision.